The Frugal Girls

 How to Clean Your Ceramic Curling Iron Tips

-Have you ever wondered How to Clean Your Curling Iron?
 Whether you’ve got a newer style ceramic curling wand or flat iron… or an older style curling iron with plates, this simple little trick works like a charm!

 Why Should I Clean My Curling Iron?

-But wait… why should you bother cleaning your curling iron?
 Well, there are several reasons actually that you’ll wan to keep it nice and clean…

-• Product buildup on your curling iron will make it less effective when curling your hair.
+Product buildup on your curling iron will make it less effective when curling your hair.

-• That same buildup can also transfer back from your curling iron to your clean hair… eww!
+That same buildup can also transfer back from your curling iron to your clean hair… eww!

-• It will look SO much nicer, and make getting ready in the morning even more fun!
 It’s amazing how much a clean hairbrush and clean styling tools can make your whole bathroom look nicer, too!

 How to Clean Your Curling Iron

 Most newer curling irons, flat irons and wands are now made with a smooth ceramic coating, making them a lot easier to clean than the old-school ones we used to know and love.
-But don’t worry… this trick will work for either of these varieties.

-So guess what removes hairspray residue?
 Rubbing alcohol, also known as isopropyl alcohol will be your magic ingredient today!

-How to Clean a Curling Iron:
+How to Clean a Curling Iron Barrel

-1. Turn your curling iron on for a few seconds to warm it up, then unplug it and let it cool down to WARM, not hot.
+Turn your curling iron on for a few seconds to warm it up, then unplug it and let it cool down to WARM, not hot.
 Curling irons are so much easier to clean when they’re warm!

-2. Then dip a soft cloth or sturdy paper towel that’s been folded several times in rubbing alcohol, and just run it back and forth over your wand or curling iron plates.
+Then dip a soft cloth or sturdy paper towel that’s been folded several times in rubbing alcohol, and just run it back and forth over your wand or curling iron plates.

-3. For the really stubborn build-up spots, you can use an old toothbrush to go at them, or your fingernails to scrape the spots off through the cloth.
+For the really stubborn build-up spots, you can use an old toothbrush to go at them, or your fingernails to scrape the spots off through the cloth.

-4. Then just repeat the entire process as necessary… warming the curling iron up and scrubbing it with the alcohol, until the gunky grime is gone.
+Then just repeat the entire process as necessary… warming the curling iron up and scrubbing it with the alcohol, until the gunky grime is gone.

-5. After you’ve finished cleaning, wipe your curling iron off with a clean cloth that’s been damped with water, then dry completely with a clean towel to avoid any potential rust stains.
+After you’ve finished cleaning, wipe your curling iron off with a clean cloth that’s been damped with water, then dry completely with a clean towel to avoid any potential rust stains.

-See?
-That wasn’t so hard now, was it?
 Yes, the stubborn spots can take a little work and elbow grease, but it’s SO worth it!
-And just remember… the more often you clean your tools, the easier they will be to clean!

-So go ahead and take some time to clean your styling tools this week… you’ll be so glad you did!
+So go ahead and take some time to clean your styling tools this week.
+You’ll be so glad you did!

-Now it’s time to get inspired with even more DIY Beauty Tips and Tricks that are going to save you so much money…
+Now it’s time to get inspired with even more DIY Beauty Tips and Tricks that are going to save you so much money!

 How to Clean your Hair Brush